Asiana Treks and Tours

 Typical Day in Manaslu Larke Pass Trekking:

 The Manaslu Larke Pass trek is an adventure that unfolds day by day.
 Each morning, you'll hit the trails around 7 or 8 am, depending on how far you need to go and how steep the path is.
 After a few hours of trekking through beautiful forests and mountains, you'll stop for lunch.
 In the afternoon, you'll hike a shorter distance to your next stop for the night.
 Once you arrive, there'll be plenty of time to explore the area before dinner.
-In the evenings, you'll get a rundown of the next day's plan from your guide, and then you can relax by the fire, have some fun with games, or even learn a few Nepali words from the crew!
+In the evenings, you'll get a rundown of the next day's plan from your guide, and then you can relax by the fire, have some fun with games, or even learn a few Nepali words from the crew.

 About the sensitive zone in Manaslu Larke Pass Trekking:

-The Manaslu Larke Pass trek has some sections that require extra caution, especially during snowfall or heavy rain, which is common in winter and March.
+The Manaslu Larke Pass trek has sections that require extra caution, especially during snowfall or heavy rain, which is common in winter and Early Spring.
 These areas can be tricky to navigate independently, so following your guide's instructions is essential.
 They're familiar with the potential risks and will help you explore safely.
 People have gotten into trouble and sometimes lost their lives, attempting the Manaslu Larke Pass trek without a guide or proper knowledge of the route.

 Trip Itinerary